aamnah/notes/src/content/gatsby/gatsby_pages_mdx_generate_slugs.md

 date: 2020-05-14
 ---

-I followed some tutorial online to setup generating pages for MDX content.

-My setup is a bit different right now as i don't have content in just one directory called pages.
-I have two different directories at the same level that both contain blog posts..

-This setup was bothersome because i had to specify a `path` in frontmatter every time.
-I'd much rather it take the filename as the basis for the URL.
+I followed some article to setup generating pages for MDX content.
+That tutorial used the `path` value defined in frontmatter to build the page.
+Which is bothersome because now i gotta specify a `path` in frontmatter every time.
+Otherwsie the build will fail.
+I'm coming from Jekyll and Hugo, and the path was always optional.

+I'd much rather it take the filename as the basis for the URL, which i have now managed to do, by following yet another article.

 Here's the code for both.